-The Recast Directive 2011/65/EU of the European Parliament and of the council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
+The Recast Directive 2011/65/EU of the European Parliament and of the council of 8 June 2011 on the restriction of the use of certain bazardous substances in electrical and electronic equipment the restriction of the use of certain hazardous substances in electrical and electronic equipment.

-Safety Gate The Safety Gate rapid alert system (also known as RAPEX) has been established by the European Commission to enable quick exchange of information between EU/EEA Member States and the European Commission about dangerous non-food products posing a risk to health and safety of consumers.
+Safety Gate The Safety Gate rapid alert system (also known as RAPEX) has been established by the European consumers.

+Commission to enable quick exchange of information between EU/EEA Member States and the European Commission about dangerous non-food products posing a risk to health and safety of